JasonWongLY/GameDevelopment/readme.md

-This project is about developing some mini game that existed or a whole new game.
+This is the home page of developing some games

-Currently, I am working on the TicTacToe and Teris project, where the TicTacToe is not the normal version of TicTacToe Please click in to GameDevelopment/TicTacToe_In_C folder to have more idea of what I am creating
+Currently, I am working on the TicTacToe and Teris project, where the TicTacToe is not the normal version Please click in to GameDevelopment/TicTacToe_In_C folder to have more idea of what I am creating